mothmane/fizz-buzz-kata/README.md

 ##### refractoring 1 :

-First let get rid of the line with the number 15 in it, in the kata problem description the number '15' is not mentionned once, it's was just our solution to return 'FizzBuzz' when a number is both multiple of 3 and 5,
+First let's get rid of the line with the number 15 in it, in the kata problem description the number '15' is not mentioned once, it's was just our solution to return 'FizzBuzz' when a number is both multiple of 3 and 5.

 ```java